dangrossman/node-browscap/README.markdown

 	//Will print "IE 8.0"
 	console.log(browser['Browser'] + " " + browser['Version']);

+# Installation

+Either check out the git repository or run `npm install browscap`

+You can get npm from http://npmjs.org/

 # Examples

 There is a test.js file which demonstrates how to use node-browscap and tests